tpatki/resource_module_strawman/README.md

-The resource service strawman walks this recipe graph using the depth first search traversal and emits and stores the corresponding resource and their relationship data into its resource graph store.
+The resource service strawman walks this recipe graph using the depth first search traversal and emits and stores the corresponding resources and their relationship data into its resource graph store.
 The recipe graph must be a forest of trees whereby each tree represents a distinct resource hierarchy or subsystem.
 We use a hierarchy and subsystem interchangeably below.